Go to Facebook to interact. Home

 I can do everything through him who gives me strength.

-1. ... glorifying of his Son.
+1. ... glorifying his Son

-4. ... restoring all things ... through Christ.
+4. ... restoring all things through Christ.

 As they say in the Navy, This is not a drill.
 This is not a drill!
 The spirit world is the real world and you and I, as the people of God, are intricately involved in it.
-So .. pray ... fellow workers together with God.
-God's plan is great and wonderful and it is on track ... and you and I have been given to play a key role in it.
+So .. pray, dear laborers together with God (I Cor.
+3:9).
+God's plan is great and wonderful, and it is on track ... and you and I have been given the high honor of having a key role in it.

 Scripture taken from the New King James Version.
 Copyright © 1982 by Thomas Nelson, Inc. Used by permission.
-All rights reserved.